dresroldan/professional-portfolio/README.md

 ## Description

-An updated and dynamic portfolio showcasing my skills and recent projects for potential employers and clients.
+An updated and dynamic portfolio showcasing my resume and recent projects for potential employers and clients.

 ## Technologies